 Both technologies have their pros and cons and will likely remain viable choices for in-display fingerprint scanners for years to come.
 However, ultrasonic scanners may take a while longer to make their way to more affordable price points.

 Cryptography, and secure processing

 While most fingerprint scanners are based on very similar hardware principles, additional components and software can also play a major part in differentiating how products perform and what features are available to consumers.

 The FIDO (Fast IDentity Online) Alliance has developed strong cryptographic protocols that use these protected hardware zones to enable password-less authentication handshakes between hardware and services.
-So you can log into a website or online shop using your fingerprint without your unique data ever having to leave your smartphone.
+So, you can log into a website or online shop using your fingerprint without your unique data ever leaving your smartphone.
 This is accomplished by passing digital keys rather than biometric data to servers.

 Fingerprint scanners have become a very secure alternative to remembering countless user names, pins, and passwords stored on our phones.
 Their increasing speed, high level of security, and hidden in-display designs ensure that they’ll be sticking around despite the growing adoption of expensive facial unlocking technology.
 The widespread roll-out of secure mobile payment systems means that these scanners are sure to remain a crucial security tool in the future.